uc-r/uc-r.github.io/datawrangling/week-5.md

 ## Homework

 Create an HTML R Markdown document named “week-5.Rmd”.
 Title this HTML document “Week 5 Homework” and be sure to include your name in the YAML.
 Download this data: XX.
-There are multiple data sets[^data] in this file and a short decription of each variable is provided in the footnotes.[^codebook]
+There are multiple data sets[^data] in this file and a short decription of each variable is provided in the footnotes.<sup><a href="#fn2" id="ref2">2</a></sup>

 With these available data sets perform the following exercises: